rossmacarthur/intcode/README.md

 - **Number**

-  A decimal number.
+  A binary, octal, decimal, or hexadecimal number.
 This can be used for specifying manual addresses, address offsets, or exact values.
 For example: the following reads in a value, minuses 3 from it, and outputs the result.
   ```
   IN  x
-  ADD x, #-3, x+1
+  ADD x, #-0b11, x+1
-  OUT x+1
+  OUT x+0x1
   ```

 ### Operand modes